cem-acun/worldcup2026-market-efficiency/README.md

 ## How to read this repo

-If you're here from a CV link and want the 60-second tour:
+If you're here from my CV link and want the 60-second tour:

 1. **Start with this README** — the headline metrics and the opener result above tell you what the model can do and how it compares to the betting market.
 2. **Open `notebooks/03_monte_carlo.ipynb`** for the flagship analysis: how Spain (24.4%) and Argentina (20.5%) emerged as joint title favourites from 10,000 simulated tournaments using FIFA's official bracket.